tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5716.jpeg)<br>
 One of the highlights of the trip.
 My cousin Dyl and I took out the kayaks on the beach and paddled around with spin rods in the back so that the lures were trailing behind us.
-We caught a barracuda on our way back.When you're with a guide, they'll sometimes take it home to eat.
-I learned that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae.
+We caught a barracuda on our way back.
+When you're with a guide, they'll sometimes take it home to eat.
+I learned from Dencil that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae.
 <br><br>

 ![](\images\bahamas-album\20240526_200905.jpg)<br>
 Terrifying.
 It's the same fish that ate all of Marlin's family in Finding Nemo.

-I'm pretty sure we caught this one's granddad the very first time we were in the Bahamas.
-Dyl and I were out with a guide and I managed to reel it in right next to the side of the boat.
-It got away because it BENT off the hook.
 <br><br>

 ![](\images\bahamas-album\20240527_062841.jpg)<br>